 - When Nico met his father, (yes, Nico ‘s father Toni also lives in Mona) although neither shows recognition of this.
 They both belong to different groups here but one day we decided to put them together to spend a few hours playing together.
 It was great for us caregivers to watch!

-- Nico loves to spin round really fast on his back, with legs in the air on the shiny areas of the platforms in the bedrooms.
+- Nico loves to spin around really fast on his back, with legs in the air on the shiny areas of the platforms in the bedrooms.
 It’s surprising he’s not ill from the dizziness!

 He is part of the group we call the Bilinga.
 It´s a mixed sex group, currently consisting of 4 males and 3 females.